honzajavorek/honzajavorek.cz/posts/pages/cv.md

 Does your product make a better world?
 Might I be **passionate** about it?

-### Homeoffice
+### Telecommuting

-Please, no daily stand-up meeting. **I will visit you as often as necessary** to discuss the work with the team.
+I wish to work from home.
+Let me do what I do best and to my rules. **I will visit you as often as necessary** to discuss the work with the team.
 Weekly, monthly, whatever fits the project needs.
 In case of emergency **I can be in your office daily for a week or two**, just recommend me a good hostel.
-Let me do what I do best and to my rules.

 ### Money